msali123/10DaysofSolidity/README.md

 Added a test case to test  ``transferFrom()`` function, & also tested the approve mapping.

-So the last day of challange has ended but MyToken isn't 100% complete/ready/tested.
+So the last day of challenge has ended but MyToken isn't 100% complete/ready/tested.
 So I will be testing and adding some more functions later on.